focusedCoderr/cohort-notes/Phase2JavascriptSurgeons/JavascriptConditionals/notes.md

 - Garbage collector : When the scope of variables run out and actually there is no pointer pointing towards an object in the heap, then that object needs to be cleared from the heap memory.
 This is the job of garbage collector.
 In javascipt we do not have to worry about garbage collection because it is done by the engine itself.

 - NOTE: come back at 24:16 in machine coding on Prototypes
+- Blog on 1:39:00 - JS Objects and Prototypes

+- ## DOM: Document Object Model

+- Blog: Events in dom, what they do, what type of events are there, funny take on events connecting them to day to day life, if possible, abalogies of click event, dbl clkick event, browser resizing, mouse position kahan pe hai

+- Assignment: 2:07:00